 - Number of Consultants.
 A Company should engage only as many consultants as are necessary to fulfill the Company's requirements for the bona fide services. - Fair Market Value Compensation.
 A Company should compensate a consultant consistent with the fair market value in an arm's length transaction of the services provided.
 A Company should not base compensation on the volume or value of the consultant's past, present or anticipated business.
 A Company should confirm the services performed by the Health Care Professional in accordance with the agreement. - Expenses.
 A Company may pay for documented, reasonable, and actual expenses incurred by a consultant that are necessary to carry out the consulting arrangement, such as costs for travel, lodging, and modest meals.
-See Sections VI and VII of the Code for information on providing travel, lodging, and meals to Health Care Professionals. - Written Agreement.
+See Sections VI and VII of the Code for information on providing travel, lodging, and meals to Health Care Professionals. - Documentation.
+A Company should maintain appropriate documentation which may include documentation regarding the process for determining legitimate need, fair market value compensation, and other relevant factors. - Written Agreement.
 A Company should enter into written agreements that describe all consulting services to be provided and the compensation to be paid in exchange for the services.
 When a Company contracts with a consultant to conduct clinical research services, there should also be a written research protocol. - Sales Involvement.
 Sales personnel cannot control or unduly influence the decision to engage a particular Health Care Professional as a consultant.
 A Company's sales personnel may provide input about the qualifications of a proposed consultant.
 A Company should consider implementing appropriate controls to promote compliance with this section.

-Why does the AdvaMed Code restrict the involvement of sales in selecting consultants?
+5 Why does the AdvaMed Code restrict the involvement of sales in selecting consultants?